HimanshuBagul/MLR/README.md

 # MLR
 Linear Regression Task

 Prepare a prediction model for profit of 50_startups data.
-Do transformations for getting better predictions of profit and make a table containing R^2 value for each prepared model.

 # Objective
+Identifying which variable have more impact on Profit

+Prediction of Profit on the basis of variables

-There is Linear relationship between Profit and RANDDSpend 73% is accuracy of model , so we say model is good fit
+Identifying the Linear relationship between Profit and R&D spend , Administration & Marketing spend

 # Hypothesis